neams-th-coe/cardinal/doc/content/tutorials/convergence.md

   of cell divisions to create
 - A Cardinal input file that runs your OpenMC model given some imposed temperature and density distribution
-- Criteria used to assess the convergence of the fission source

 For example, to run an inactive cycle study for the model developed for [the gas compact tutorial](https://cardinal.cels.anl.gov/tutorials/gas_compact.html),